vladtsf/grunt-dust/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [grunt][grunt].

 ## Release History
+* v0.2.0
+	- Support of new Grunt.js API.
+	- Refactored API according to Grunt.js updates.
+* v0.1.1
-* v0.1.1 - Fixed issue with empty array of dependencies and added ability to set package name for AMD.
+	- Fixed issue with empty array of dependencies and added ability to set package name for AMD.
+* v0.1.0
-* v0.1.0 - First release.
+	- First release.

 ## License
 Copyright (c) 2012 Vladimir Tsvang